Premier Data Access

 Premier Data Access Setup Overview

-Complete the following steps to get up and running with Premier Data Access:
+Complete the following steps to get up and running with Premier Data Extracts:

 - Speak with Gotransverse support.
 You can work with support to send your data directly to your company-wide data lake or Gotransverse can work with you on a GTV data lake setup that meets your needs.